bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-03-10-newsletter.md

     - *Speed:* the proposal, based on initial discussion from the
       ##taproot-activation IRC channel, proposes giving miners about
-      three months to lock in taproot and waiting a fixed six months from the start of signal measuring before activation (if lock in is achieved).
+      three months to lock in taproot and waiting a fixed six months from the start of signal measuring before activation (if lock-in is achieved).
 Some people have sought either slightly shorter or slightly longer timelines.